 Rumensin: Growing cattle on pasture or in drylot (stockers, feeders, and dairy and beef replacement heifers)

 For increased rate of weight gain: Feed 50 to 200 mg/hd/d of monensin in at least 1.0 lb of Type C medicated feed.
 Or, after the 5th day, feed 400 mg/hd/d every other day in at least 2.0 lbs of Type C medicated feed.
 The Type C medicated feed must contain 25 to 400 g/ton of monensin (90% DM basis).
+Do not self feed.

 Free-choice supplements: Approved supplements must provide not less than 50 nor more than 200 mg/hd/d of monesin.